DamengRandom/n1ql-query-generator/README.md

-# Couchbase N1QL data insertion query generator
+# Couchbase N1QL data mirror query generator

 ### Use case 🖼🖼

-When you don't want to do data entry record by record from old database to new database (Seeking for a dynamic data injection) ~~
+When you don't want to do data entry record by record from old database to new database (Seeking for a dynamic way to mirror the CouchBase data records) ~~

 ### Example 🚀🚀